scaffold-eth/se-2-challenges/README.md

 ### 🥅 Goals:

-- [ ] Does your original frontend address recieve the `Hello Guru` UI?
+- [ ] Does your original frontend address receive the `Hello Guru` UI?
-- [ ] Does your alternate addresses recieve the `Hello Rube` UI?
+- [ ] Does your alternate addresses receive the `Hello Rube` UI?

 ---